The 5 W’s Of Customer Marketing

 Thankfully, you can find plenty of industry sector reports that are available online or at your local business network center to help you understand where buyers live and work.

 For marketers, geographic information enables them to create tailored location based messaging and advertising campaigns.
 In other words, you reach out to the most relevant audience within your effective radius.
 For local businesses, it’s the most effective use of your marketing budget!

 Unless you’re offering only one kind of product, you will need to rely on Analytics data to find out more about your buyers’ behaviors.
 Do they shop in the morning or the evening?
 Do they bather rather product A or product B?

 Google Analytics provides a range of valuable data that lets you identify and segment each shopping behavior.

 You can use the information to tailor your offer to evening shoppers, for instance, or to implement a compelling discount on your least-performing product.
 More importantly, you can gather timelines per hour, day, week, month and season, which allows you to prepare a long-term strategy.

 Why do they choose my brand?

 Very few businesses can say with certainty why their customers buy from them.
 Indeed, you can’t collect analytics or demographic data that will address the question.

-The only way of knowing why people choose your brand is to ask them.
+The only way of knowing why people choose your brand is to.
 While it is a challenging experience – your shoppers’ triggers may not be what you expect –, it is an essential step to creating a successful strategy.